broadinstitute/wot/README.md

 ### Initializing an OT Model ###

-**wot** uses an OTModel as its user interface.
-This is meant to provide black-boxed functions to compute ancestors and descendants, while still using efficient caching of transport maps under the hood, as these take a long time to compute.
-It also allows **wot** to compute only the transport maps that are needed at any given time, speeding up short pull-backs where only a few of those transport maps are needed.
+**wot** uses an OTModel as its interface for computing transport maps.

 You can initialize an OT Model in python with :